dsouzaj98/Clustering_Stocks/README.md

 In this project, I will use KMeans Clustering to guess whether a company is based in the U.S. or China based on their stock price information.

+The stock price data I used was gathered by Yahoo Finance.
+The columns included Date, Open Price, Close Price, Adjusted Close, High, Low, and Volume.
+I extracted the open and close prices to create a daily movement of the stock price.

 |          Company                       |            Average Movement |